Guide to U.S. Indian Half Eagles

 In 1907 the two larger gold denominations adopted new designs created by renowned sculptor Augustus Saint-Gaudens.
 The double eagle would feature a stunning full-figure portrayal of Liberty, while the eagle would feature the head of Liberty wearing an Indian war bonnet.
 Following the untimely passing of Saint-Gaudens, the redesign process would continue with the two smaller gold denominations.

-It has been generally believed that Dr. William Sturgis Bigelow, who was a close friend of President Roosevelt, was the one who suggested making the designs for the new minor gold coins incuse.
-Up to that point, all United States coinage featured a raised design and rim, although an intaglio design was opted back in 1792.
-The idea for incuse designs fit with Roosevelt’s desire to make the gold coins look like the coins from Ancient Greece, considered to be of true grandeur.
-After apparently receiving Roosevelt’s approval, Bigelow contacted Boston sculptor Bela Lyon Pratt to design the new coins.
-Communications related to the new design between Bigelow, Pratt and Roosevelt began as early as October 1907.
+Dr. William Sturgis Bigelow, a close friend of President Roosevelt, is generally believed to have suggested the use of incuse designs for the remaining gold coins.
+The idea fit with Roosevelt’s desire to make the gold coins resemble those of Ancient Greece, which were considered to be of true grandeur.
+After receiving Roosevelt’s approval, Bigelow contacted Boston sculptor Bela Lyon Pratt to design the new coins.
+Communications related to the new designs between Bigelow, Pratt, and Roosevelt began as early as October 1907.

 The designs for the half eagle and quarter eagle were finalized in late June of 1908 and production began during the last few months of the same year.
 The obverse of the Indian Head Half Eagle features the bust of a Native American male chief wearing a ceremonial headdress.
 The word LIBERTY appears above and the date appears below.
 The design is completed with thirteen stars, arranged six to the left and seven to the right.